kj831ca/KasaSmartPlug/README.md

  So far I tested the library with TP Link Smart Plug model HS103(US) and HS200(US).

  # Dependencie
- This library uses ArduinoJson by Benoit Blanchon. https://arduinojson.org/?utm_source=meta&utm_medium=library.properties Please make sure you install ArduinoJson to your Arduino IDE.
+ This library requires ArduinoJson by Benoit Blanchon. https://arduinojson.org/?utm_source=meta&utm_medium=library.properties Please make sure you install ArduinoJson to your Arduino IDE.